rtbo/squiz-box/ReadMe.md

 // more streaming...

 // finally we can release the resources
-// (most if not all are allocated with GC) algo.end(stream);
+// (most of which are allocated with GC) algo.end(stream);
 ```